 Avoid chlorinated pools until the redness goes away.

 Avoid direct sunlight to the treated area.
-If you cannot avoid the sun, please use a sunscreen with at least 30 SPF.
+If you cannot avoid the sun, use a sunscreen with at least 30 SPF.

 You may start taking aspirin and herbal medicines that you stopped during your treatment.